gbenezer/ControlDESymulation/README.md

 #### Phase 1 (Current):
 - Finish implementation of StochasticDynamicalSystem class
-    - Make unit tests for the DiffusionHandler, NoiseCharacterizer, and SDEValidator sub-object classes
     - After those pass, make unit test for StochasticDynamicalSystem and ensure it passes
 - Start and finish deterministic DiffEqPyIntegrator class
     - Instantiate/code deterministic DiffEqPyIntegrator and associated unit tests